bufbuild/docs.buf.build/docs/breaking/rules.md

 This checks that a given field has the same value for the [ctype option](https://github.com/protocolbuffers/protobuf/blob/044c766fd4777713fef2d1a9a095e4308d770c68/src/google/protobuf/descriptor.proto#L514).
 This affects the C++ generator.
-This is a Google-internal field option, so generally you won't have this set, and this rule will have no effect.
+This is a Google-internal field option, so generally you won't have this set, and this rule should have no effect.

 ### `FIELD_SAME_JSTYPE`